BDC Hamburger Icon

 According to business.com's research on employee satisfaction, more than 60 percent of currently employed workers are seeking new jobs or will start job searching within the next six months.

 1. Recouping costs.
 Perhaps the most obvious reason why some employers are having workers sign training repayment agreements is to do just that – get repaid for expensive training costs.
-The average cost of training an employee in 2022 was $1,207, according to Training magazine.
+Training magazine reported that the average cost of training an employee in 2023 was $954 – small businesses pay the most, with average costs of $1,420 per learner.
 For organizations that want to provide highly specialized or extensive training, that figure can be much higher, and if you’re a company that sees high levels of employee turnover, these expenses can add up quickly.

 It’s in your financial interest to try to get your money back if the employee you’ve invested in doesn’t continue providing services for your business, and TRAPs make that possible.
 The situation can even be seen as a win-win overall – you’ll either get the benefit of employing a newly skilled worker or you’ll be reimbursed for the training you provided them.